stefanhk31/markdown-previewer/README.md

 # markdown-previewer
-Markdown Previewer with text box.
+Markdown Previewer with text box, built with React using create-react-app.